Lommix/cash_cat/README.md

 ---

 ```
-cashcat track -c CUSTOMER -t TICKET -d DURATION
+cashcat track CUSTOMER TICKET DURATION
 ```

 tracks a time entry for the given customer, ticket and duration in minutes.
 If customer or ticket does not exists.
 It will be created.
+They are just represented by a string.

 ---

 ```
-cashcat list -c CUSTOMER -m MONTHOFFSET
+cashcat list CUSTOMER MONTHOFFSET
 ```

 prints all entries for the given customer for current month - offset.